-Housing Tool Circumstances & Sequence of Use Identified Housing Need Local Funding Resources: Livable Communities Demonstration Account (LCDA) through Metropolitan Council The City would strongly consider sponsoring/supporting an application to Livable Communities Account programs for proposals with residential units in areas guided as high density residential as well as mixed use areas.
-In the interest of supporting expanding affordable housing options in the community, preference will be given to projects that include units for very-low, low-income, and moderate income households.
+Housing Tool Circumstances & Sequence of Use Identified Housing Need Local Funding Resources: Livable Communities Demonstration Account (LCDA) through Metropolitan Council The City is not currently a participant in the LCDA program.
+If the City desires it, it may consider future participation in the program.
 Need for a variety of housing types for all stages of life Local Funding Resources: Community Development Block Grant Funds (CDBG) through Hennepin County The City will explore the use of a portion of our CDBG funds to prioritize projects if they provide units affordable to very low-, low-, or moderate-income households, and are located in the high density or mixed use locations on the City's future land use map.
 Need of housing that is affordable to a range of income levels, especially very-low, low, and moderate income households Local Funding Resources: HOME Investment Partnerships Program (HOME) through Hennepin County The City will explore with Hennepin County the application for HOME funds to provide rental assistance to low and moderate income households that are in existing rental units in the City.
 Need of housing that is affordable to a range of income levels, especially very-low, low, and moderate income households Local Funding Resources: Affordable Housing Incentive Fund (AHIF) through Hennepin County The City will explore with Hennepin County the application for AHIF funds to provide incentives for developers to develop affordable units for very-low income households.
 Need of housing that is affordable to a range of income levels, especially very-low, low, and moderate income households Housing Improvement Area (HIA) The City will evaluate the potential use of Housing Improvement Areas (HIA) through its HRA and EDA as a tool to assist condo and townhome associations with improvements they could not otherwise finance.
 Tool to address long- term maintenance and investment in housing stock Site Assembly The City would strongly consider supporting/sponsoring an environmental clean-up grant application for housing projects that provide affordable units for very-low, low, and moderate income households The City would strongly consider using any awarded funds, including but not limited to the programs described in this list, to assemble a site in the locations guided at appropriate densities and land uses, as shown on the future land use map, for projects which include a portion of units that are affordable to very low, low, or moderate income households.
 This could include acquiring and holding land, as well as sub-allocating such monies to a qualified developer approved by the City Council.
 Need of housing that is affordable to a range of income levels, especially very-low, low, and moderate income households